joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 ### Objective

-* To install the tools (XCode and Slack) used during the course
+* To install the tools (Xcode and Slack) used during the course
 * To register and sign into accounts used during the course (Github and Slack)

 ### Readings